Home

 Dancers of the Crescent Moon are:

 music for many years.
-She began taking class in 1996, and since then
+She began taking class in 1996, and

-has performed at numerous Bay Area festivals and events, including many years
+performed at numerous Bay Area festivals and events, including many years

-of DCM, Madame Nuit was part of a first-place, award-winning group
+Performing in an offshoot of DCM, Madame Nuit was part of a first-place, award-winning group

 at the Wiggles of the West competition in Reno.
-She recently joined Damascus

 a daughter, Gina; and 3 beautiful grand children: Nicholas, and twins Vivienne